 The U.S. Environmental Protection Agency (EPA) promulgated a final rule on October 22, 2015, to modernize Clean Water Act reporting for municipalities, industries, and other facilities by converting to an electronic data reporting system.
-The final rule requires regulated entities and state and federal regulators to use information technology to electronically report data required by the National Pollutant Discharge Elimination System (NPDES) permit program instead of filing paper reports.
+The final rule requires regulated entities and state and federal regulators to use electronic data reporting.
 To comply with the federal rule, the Department is requiring all facilities to begin submitting discharge monitoring data and reports online.

 Per 40 CFR 127.15 and 127.24, permitted facilities may request a temporary waiver for up to 5 years or a permanent waiver from electronic reporting from the Department.
 To obtain an electronic reporting waiver, a facility must first submit an eDMR Waiver Request Form: http://dnr.mo.gov/forms/780-2692-f.pdf.
-A request must be made for each facility.
-If more than one facility is owned or operated by a single entity, then the entity must submit a separate request for each facility based on its specific circumstances.
+A request must be made for each operating permit.
 An approved waiver is not transferable.
 The Department must review and notify the facility within 120 calendar days of receipt if the waiver request has been approved or rejected [40 CFR 124.27(a)].
 During the Department review period as well as after a waiver is granted, the facility must continue submitting a hard-copy of any reports required by their permit.
 The Department will enter data submitted in hard-copy from those facilities allowed to do so and electronically submit the data to the EPA on behalf of the facility.

-To assist the facility in entering data into the eDMR system, the permit describes limit sets in each table in Part A of the permit.
-The data entry personnel should use these identifiers to ensure data entry is being completed appropriately.
+To assist the facility in entering data into the eDMR system, the permit describes limit sets designators in each table in Part A of the permit.
+Facility personnel will use these identifiers to ensure data entry is being completed appropriately.
+For example, M for monthly, Q for quarterly, and others as identified.